phw/phpnode/README.md

 phpnode
 =======

-phpnode is a really simple web server with support for PHP.
+phpnode is a really simple web server based on node.js with support for PHP.

 This can be handy as an easy PHP development server.
-In contrast to PHP's built in web server phpnode can handle parallel requests due to node.js asynchroneous nature.
+In contrast to PHP's built in web server phpnode can handle parallel requests due to node.js' asynchroneous nature.

 Usage
 -----